 Fig. 2

 Results of parallel analysis, on a scree plot.
-Triangles indicate eigenvalues for components; X’s indicate adjusted eigenvalues for factors.
-Dashed lines represent random simulated eigenvalues for the corresponding factor or component procedures.
+Triangles indicate eigenvalues for factors; X’s indicate adjusted eigenvalues for components.
+The dashed and dotted lines represent random resampled eigenvalues for the corresponding factor or component procedures, respectively.
 The horizontal black line at 1 is Kaiser’s criterion